mdolab/OpenAeroStruct/openaerostruct/docs/user_reference/mesh_surface_dict.rst

     * - ref_axis_pos
       - 0.25
       -
-      - Chord fraction which defines the reference axis line.
+      - Position of reference axis along the chord about which to apply twist, chord, taper, and span geometry transformations.
 1 is the trailing edge, 0 is the leading edge.

 .. list-table:: Aerodynamics definitions
     :widths: 20 20 5 55